Parent and Family Resources

 Can I have access to my students counseling records or speak to CAPS staff about their treatment?

 It is important that your student feels comfortable in sharing information with us.
 Any information that a student shares with the staff is protected by professional ethics and state law.
 Therefore, information cannot be released in writing or over the phone without the written consent of the student.
 Information will be released in the following circumstances:

 - Imminent threat to harm self or others

 - Court ordered subpoena and certain legal circumstances

 You can encourage your student to list you as their emergency contact with our office.
 In the event of an emergency, we may contact the person designated with our office.

 The Age of Majority in Nebraska is 19 years old.
-If your student is under the age of 19 we will need to get signed consent from a parent or guardian for counseling.
+However, Legislature of Nebraska (LB 982) provides for minors 18 years of age and older to consent to mental health services as prescribed.
+If your student is under the age of 18 we will need to get signed consent from a parent or guardian for counseling.
 The Consent to Treat a Minor form can be found here.
-In addition, we will need a parent or guardian signature to release information.
+In addition, we will need the signature of a parent or guardian to release information.

 What if I am concerned about my student and don't know how to help?